 MCCC offers a number of transfer programs agreements with four-year colleges and universities.
 For more information, go to MCCC’s Transfer Information Center, click on the institution below, or contact the division office or the academic department at the college or university to which you plan to transfer.

-For students who pursue an associate of applied science in business management at MCCC, the college has a seamless transfer articulation agreement with Eastern Michigan University for a bachelor’s degree in business administration. https://www.emich.edu/ccr/articulation-agreements/guides/monroe.php
+For students who pursue an associate of applied science in business management at MCCC, the college has a seamless transfer articulation agreements with Eastern Michigan and the University of Toledo for bachelor’s degrees in business administration.

 Computer Information Systems